mysociety/popit/INSTALL.md

     # you should now be able to connect to the app with your browser

     # detach from the screen session using Ctrl-A Ctrl-D

+# Installing behind varnish

+[Varnish](https://www.varnish-cache.org/) is a web application accelerator.
+We can use it to route the HTTP traffic to the right port for the hosting/instance servers.

+    # Install varnish as per instructions at https://www.varnish-cache.org/installation/debian

+    # Copy `/etc/varnish/default.vcl` to `/etc/varnish/popit.vcl`

+    # Edit `/etc/varnish/popit.vcl` so that it has the following uncommented lines in it:

+    backend hosting_server {
+        .host = "127.0.0.1";
+        .port = "3000";
+    }

+    backend default {
+        .host = "127.0.0.1";
+        .port = "3001";
+    }

+    sub vcl_recv {
+        if(req.http.host == "your-hosting-site-domain.com") {
+            set req.backend = hosting_server;
+        }
+    }

+    # Edit /etc/default/varnish so that it is listening to port 80, and use the popit.vcl

+    # restart varnish
+    /etc/init.d/varnish restart

+    # set up the production config
+    cp config/sample-production.js ../production.js
+    ln -s ../../production.js config/
+    nano config/production.js

+    # Run the servers in production env
+    # FIXME - should do this at startup using startdard scripts etc
+    NODE_ENV=production supervisor hosting-app/app.js
+    NODE_ENV=production supervisor instance-app/app.js